 The Anti-Candida Diet is beneficial for these conditions:

 - SIFO (small intestinal fungal overgrowth)

 - Leaky gut (breakdown of the intestinal barrier)

 - Multiple food sensitivities due to a leaky gut and Candida overgrowth

 How do I start the Anti-Candida Diet?

-- If you would like more support, consider becoming a member on this site.
+- If you would like more support, consider becoming a Nourishing Meals® member.